CyberFlameGO/svnpython/Doc/library/os.rst

    Exit code that means a temporary failure occurred.
 This indicates something that may not really be an error, such as a network connection that couldn't be made during a retryable operation.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3